mgoellnitz/trackdown/README.md

 [Bitbucket.org][bitbucket] a brilliant tool for Open Source or small projects.
 It has decent VCS solutions, a wiki which can be used distributed through [GIT][git].
-In the past they a brilliant backend for TrackDownwith both VCS solutions, since they also provided support for [Mercurial][hg], which was abandoned mid 2020.
+In the past they were a brilliant backend for TrackDown with both VCS  solutions, since they also provided support for [Mercurial][hg], which was abandoned mid 2020.

 The only thing I'm missing is the distributed offline work for ticketing.